 The Portland Collection, by Sue Songer and Clyde Curley

-The Portland Collection is currently two books and three companion recordings collecting contra dance tunes as played in and around Portland, OR.
-One of the recordings, the “Portland Play Along Selection”, is intended specifically for learning with only two instruments per track, accompaniment panned to the left speaker and melody panned to the right.
+The Portland Collection is three books (Volume 1, Volume 2, Volume 3) and three companion recordings collecting contra dance tunes as played in and around Portland, OR.
+One of the recordings, the “Portland Play Along Selection“, is intended specifically for learning with only two instruments per track, accompaniment panned to the left speaker and melody panned to the right.
 Accompaniment is piano or guitar, while melody is either fiddle, mandolin, or 4-string banjo.
 Most of the tunes on the Play Along discs (there are two discs in the set, containing 97 tunes total) are played at a moderate learning pace, although very beginners might prefer them even slower.

-The books contain 318 and 322 tunes each; you can see the full list of tunes for volume 1 and volume 2 at the authors’ site.
+The books contain around 300 tunes each; you can see the full list of tunes for volume 1, volume 2, and volume 3 at the authors’ site.
 Many of the tunes in the collection are recent compositions; the authors’ site has links to the composers where available.
 The books contain a brief paragraph for many, if not all, of the tunes, usually describing where the authors learned it or where it came from.